-As you reach the catacombs of Forelhost at the top of the mountain rising above Riften, you will be stopped by a soldier and given the Siege On The Dragon Cult side quest.
-During it you will not only visit the catacombs, but also fight Rahgotem – another one of the Dragon Priests.
-He mainly uses offensive fire spells and doesn’t have strong defensive skills.
+As you reach the catacombs of Forelhost at the top of the mountain rising above Riften, you will be stopped by a soldier he will commission the Siege on the Dragon Cult side quest.
+During it you will not only visit the catacombs, but also fight Rahgot - another one of the Dragon Priests.
+He mainly uses offensive fire spells and doesn't have strong defensive skills.
 The easiest way of fighting him is sucking out his magicka with lightning spells or an enchanted or poisoned weapon (a sword with magicka poison is particularly effective).
-You also shouldn’t use offensive spells against the enemy – they won’t deal high damage.
+You also shouldn't use offensive spells against the enemy - they won't deal high damage.

 Rahgot Mask: Increases your stamina by 70 points.

 Between Solitude and Dawnstar there's a dungeon known as the High Gate Ruins - the next Dragon Priest lurks there.
 As you enter the catacombs, you will come across a woman named Anska who will give you A Scroll For Anska side quest.
 Cross the catacombs with her, defeat the Draugrs that you come across and in the end fight with Vokun who awaits you at the end.
 The fight is made easier by the fact that the Priest will have to focus on you and Anska, therefore making it easy to approach him from behind and stab to death mercilessly.
 Most of his attacks are based on fire, so drinking some potions giving resistance to this element is highly recommended.